junemoretz/avspl1t/docs/worker.md

 ## Encoding a Segment

-Segments should be encoded into AV1 HLS segments using FFmpeg and placed into the output directory, and the generated file should be returned.
+Segments should be encoded into H.265 MPEG-2 TS HLS segments using FFmpeg and placed into the output directory, and the generated file should be returned.

 ## Generating a HLS Manifest